trl-lab/trl-lab.github.io/_pages/trl-reading-group.md

 ## Description

-Amsterdam Lunch on Table (ALOT) is **reading group focussed on table representation learning and neural models for structured data** that takes place on every first and third Wednesday of the month over lunch (at 12:00).
+Amsterdam Lunch on Table (ALOT) is a **reading group focussed on neural models for structured data** that takes place on every first and third Wednesday of the month over lunch (at 12:00).
 Our objective is to foster a collaborative environment where researchers from the Amsterdam region can discuss and explore the intersection of AI and structured data.
 Each session is designed to be interactive, encouraging participants to engage